Shakira: Bzrp Music Sessions, Vol. 53

-A diss track taking aim at Shakira's ex-partner, footballer Gerard Piqué, as well as a women's empowerment anthem, the song reportedly "broke the internet", breaking various records for viewership and listenership for a Latin song, as well as having measurable market impact on the brands mentioned in the lyrics.
-The song reached number one in 16 countries as well as on Billboard Hot Latin Songs, and was Shakira's first top-ten single on the US Billboard Hot 100 since "Beautiful Liar" (2007).
-It has been praised musically for its catchy sound and lyrics as well as for Bizarrap's contribution in giving Shakira a new sound.
+A diss track taking aim at Shakira's ex-partner, footballer Gerard Piqué, as well as a women's empowerment anthem, the song reportedly "broke the internet", breaking various records for viewership and listenership for a Spanish-language and a Latin song, as well as having measurable market impact on certain brands mentioned in the lyrics.
+The song reached number one in 16 countries, as well as on the Billboard Hot Latin Songs chart.
+It was Bizarrap's first and Shakira's fifth top-ten single (and first all-Spanish track) on the US Billboard Hot 100, her first since "Beautiful Liar" with Beyoncé (2007).
+It has been praised musically for its catchy sound and cutthroat breakup lyrics as well as for Bizarrap's contribution in giving Shakira a new sound.
+The song won Song of the Year and Best Pop Song at the 24th Annual Latin Grammy Awards, while the remix won the inaugural award for Best Latin Electronic Music Performance the following year.

 Background

 It was first rumoured that Shakira may be the next guest on Bzrp Music Sessions in August 2022, when she wished Bizarrap a happy birthday on social media.
 The collaboration was confirmed by Bizarrap on social media on 10 January 2023.
 Despite the rumours, Rolling Stone wrote that Bizarrap's fans were disbelieving that Shakira was working with him.

-Shakira and Gerard Piqué met in 2010 and began their relationship in 2011, having two children together.
+Shakira and Gerard Piqué met in 2010, and officially began their relationship in 2011, having two sons together.
 They separated in 2022.
 In 2021, Spanish authorities sought charges against Shakira, claiming that she should have paid income tax in Spain between 2012 and 2014 as she was in a relationship with Piqué and he lived in Barcelona, even though she maintains she did not.

-In October 2022, Shakira released the song "Monotonía" about her and Piqué's break-up, a slow song focused on heartbreak and blaming monotony for the relationship ending.
-Her April 2022 song "Te Felicito", written in 2021 and released before the separation was announced, has also been said to be about the break-up.